apljungquist/wordlebotrs/README.md

 This strategy finds that optimal starting words include raise, soare and tares for [absurdle](https://qntm.org/files/wordle/index.html), [wordle](https://www.powerlanguage.co.uk/wordle/) and [botfights](https://botfights.io/event/botfights_i) respectively.

-[^1]: Implements only the first round i.e. finding an optimal starting word.
-[^2]: Implements strategies for both adversarial and honest games but only for 5 letter words.
+[^1]: Implements strategies for both adversarial and honest games but only for 5 letter words.